OpenZeppelin/Event-Scanner/README.md

 The library exposes two primary layers:

-- `EventScannerBuilder` / `EventScanner` – the main module the application will interact with.
+- `EventScanner` / `EventScanner` – the main module the application will interact with.
 - `BlockRangeScanner` – lower-level component that streams block ranges, handles reorg, batching, and provider subscriptions.

 Callbacks implement the `EventCallback` trait.
 They are executed through a `CallbackStrategy` that performs retries when necessary before reporting failures.